To many people, Lee “Fearless” Eui-seok’s story is one of Overwatch’s best.

 The Dallas Fuel is currently in Hawaii, where they’ll be playing during the June Joust tournament weekend.
 Despite a loss against the Shock during qualifiers, and early struggles to get a foothold on the tournament meta, the Fuel managed to take down the Houston Outlaws and Los Angeles Gladiators during knockouts to book their tickets to Hawaii.
 It’s not their first time, however.
 They went there last month as well, during the May Melee, and won it all.

 “The hero bans have been pretty disadvantageous for us,” Fearless said.
-“But, to be honest, even I think the bans are good or not; I just remember how much potential we brought out during the May Melee.
+“But, to be honest, even if I think the bans are good or not, I just remember how much potential we brought out during the May Melee.
 It seems like we really know how to show up in playoffs, so with that in mind, I felt like we were going to make it to Hawaii again.”

 The Fuel had a rocky start to the season, but they soon found their footing and managed to pull off a spectacular May Melee run.
 Though the players hadn’t played together in years prior to joining the team, they’ve quickly become a well-oiled machine again.
 There’s no telling how much higher they can climb.
 Fearless has trouble thinking of just one person as the team’s key player.
 But, if he had to pick just one, he stated he would choose damage dealer Kim “Doha” Dong-ha.

 “Doha is just a key to our problems,” Fearless said.
 “Whenever we’re in a really tough spot, I feel like he just makes the play that we need.”